IRS phone scam

 • Do report the call to the U.S. Treasury Inspector General for Tax Administration.

-In an alternative scam, a caller may claim you are owed a refund from the IRS and try to trick you into revealing personal identifying and financial information — which they can use to steal your identity.
+In an alternative scam, a caller may claim that the IRS owes you a refund from the IRS.
+They may try to trick you into revealing personal identifying and financial information.
+Then they can use your information to steal your identity.

 Office of the New York State Attorney General